toluwee/Classifying-Fashion-MNIST-Dataset-with-CNN-Deep-Learning/README.md

 I created an image classification application using a deep neural network with convolutions.
 This application trains a deep learning model on a dataset of fashion item images.
 It then uses the trained model to classify new images.

 ## Key Skills Demonstrated:
+* Tensorflow
-Tensorflow and convolutional neural networks
+* Convolutional neural networks
-Model validation and evaluation
+* Model validation and evaluation

 ## Objective
 To create a model that correctly classifies images of fashion items